near/nearcore/docs/architecture/how/meta-tx.md

 something relayer implementations must be aware of since there is a financial incentive for Alice to submit meta transactions that have high balances attached but will fail on Bob's shard.

+## Function access keys in meta transactions

+Assume alice sends a meta transaction and signs with a function access key.
+How exactly are permissions applied in this case?

+Function access keys can limit the allowance, the receiving contract, and the contract methods.
+The allowance limitation acts slightly strange with meta transactions.

+But first, both the methods and the receiver will be checked as expected.
+That is, when the delegate action is unwrapped on Alice's shard, the access key is loaded from the DB and compared to the function call.
+If the receiver or method is not allowed, the function call action fails.

+For allowance, however, there is no check.
+All costs have been covered by the relayer.
+Hence, even if the allowance of the key is insufficient to make the call directly, indirectly through meta transaction it will still work.

+This behavior is in the spirit of allowance limiting how much financial resources the user can use from a given account.
+But if someone were to limit a function access key to one trivial action by setting a very small allowance, that is circumventable by going through a relayer.
+An interesting twist that comes with the addition of meta transactions.